-- 4.2.1 Students should list all of the courses they are taking during each of the two semesters of the year. - 4.2.1.1 As a rule, students must not register for a course taught by a first-degree relative or in another situation of conflict of interest.
+- 4.2.1Students should list all of the courses they are taking during each of the two semesters of the year. - 4.2.1.1As a rule, students must not register for a course taught by a first-degree relative or in another situation of conflict of interest.
 Under special circumstances the Faculty Teaching Committee will consider whether, and under what conditions, registering for such courses would be permitted despite the prohibition.
-See also section 7.7.6. - 4.2.2 The selected course-work schedule is validated after it has been recorded in the computerized system and approved by the faculty teaching secretariat.
-Where the faculty requires the registration form to be signed by the advisor, this too must be done before submission to the secretariat. - 4.2.3 Courses registered in violation of the regulations detailed in the faculty's annual catalogue will not be recognized even if the student takes the exam. - 4.2.4 The scope of the course-work schedule determines the proportion of tuition to be paid by the student.
+See also section 7.7.6. - 4.2.2The selected course-work schedule is validated after it has been recorded in the computerized system and approved by the faculty teaching secretariat.Where the faculty requires the registration form to be signed by the advisor, this too must be done before submission to the secretariat. - 4.2.3Courses registered in violation of the regulations detailed in the faculty's annual catalogue will not be recognized even if the student takes the exam. - 4.2.4The scope of the course-work schedule determines the proportion of tuition to be paid by the student.
 This is calculated as the product of credit hours of all the courses listed in the schedule, the value of a "credit hour" being determined by the degree, the faculty and the study track.
-The tuition payable per credit hour is displayed on the student's "personal information" web page. - 4.2.5 Students who have registered with the Students Accounting Department but have not yet submitted a course-work schedule will be liable for full tuition until the schedule is registered.
+The tuition payable per credit hour is displayed on the student's "personal information" web page. - 4.2.5 Students who have paid the tuition deposit but have not yet submitted a course-work schedule will be charged tuition up to the amount of the deposit until their schedule is registered.